 A Perinatologist’s Perspective:

 It is unfortunate the world pandemic has been turned into a political issue.
 The novel coronavirus (COVID-19) is real and potentially deadly to a subset of our population – primarily the elderly and those people with preexisting medical conditions.
 Unfortunately, many people may not know they have a medical condition such as hypertension or type 2 diabetes until they become pregnant – unknowingly putting them at risk for an adverse outcome from a COVID-19 infection.
-Let’s all do our part – be safe, wash your hands, wear a mask and practice social distancing.
+Let’s all do our part – be safe, get vaccinated, wear a mask and practice social distancing.